-Middletown’s life is mostly concentrated on the tree-lined Main Street, one block in from the river and traced by restaurants, bars and coffee shops.
+Middletown’s life is mostly concentrated on the tree-lined Main Street.
+One block in from the river this artery is traced by restaurants, bars and coffee shops.

-Downtown Middletown is endowed with genteel architecture from the 19th-century, and the same goes for Wesleyan University up the hill, which has an art museum in a sprawling mansion from the 1830s.
+Downtown Middletown is endowed with grand architecture from the 19th-century.
+The same goes for Wesleyan University up the hill, which has an art museum in a sprawling mansion from the 1830s.

-For epicurean delights there’s a celebrated craft brewery, as well as a winery across the river, while the old forests, mountain ridges and waterfalls of rural Middletown are ripe for outdoor adventure.
+For epicurean delights there’s a celebrated craft brewery, as well as a winery across the river.
+I’d allow a lot of time for the old forests, mountain ridges and waterfalls of rural Middletown, all ripe for outdoor adventure.